 Heather La Kor is a creative filmmaker with the knowledge and the skills to produce, direct, and design video and still media.

-Heather grew up in NYC and has always had a passion for storytelling ever since her mother use to read picture books to her in a rocking chair.
+Heather was born and raised in NYC and has always had a passion for storytelling ever since her mother use to read picture books to her in a rocking chair every night before bed.
 She is a crafter and a foodie fanatic who loves to swim and play the ukulele in her free time.

 After graduating from the University of Michigan in 2009 with a dual degree in English and Screen Arts and Cultures she moved to New Orleans to pursue a career in the burgeoning film production world there.